Uganda’s Bobi Wine goes to court to dispute president’s win

 “The only problem is the judges,” he said.
 “The judges want stability.
 They know that if they annul an election it can cause a coup or it can cause instability.
 That’s what they fear.”

-Museveni has dismissed allegations of vote-rigging.
+Museveni has dismissed allegations of vote fraud.

 Uganda’s elections were marred by violence ahead of polling day as well as an internet shutdown that remained in force until four days after the vote.
 Social media sites remain restricted.